benjimaclellan/aesop/README.md

 </div>

 <p align="center" style="font-size:20px">
-    AESOP (Autonomous Exploration of Systems for Photonics and Optics) is an inverse-design framework for photonic systems and circuits.
+    AESOP (Autonomous Exploration of Systems for Optics and Photonics) is an inverse-design framework for photonic systems and circuits.
 </p>